 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your Services or Part D drugs.
-We and/or your doctor make a coverage decision for you whenever you go to a doctor for Services.
-You can also contact us and ask for a coverage decision.
-For example, if you want to know if we will cover a medical service before you receive it, you can ask us to make a coverage decision for you.
+For example, your Plan Physician makes a (favorable) coverage decision for you whenever you receive medical care from him or her or if your Plan Physician refers you to a medical specialist.
+You can also contact us and ask for a coverage decision if your doctor is unsure whether we will cover a particular medical service or refuses to provide medical care you think that you need.
+In other words, if you want to know if we will cover a medical service before you receive it, you can ask us to make a coverage decision for you.